 - Properties may not be within the flood plain as identified by FEMA.

 Loan Costs: Washington County Recording fee, title insurance, title company settlement fees, wire transfer fee and prepaid daily interest will be paid by the borrower(s) and may be paid from the Woodbury loan funds.
-Credit report fee will be paid by the borrower(s) at application.
+Credit report fee will be paid by the borrower(s) at application unless a credit report is shared by the first mortgage lender that is dated within thirty days of the application.
 There is a $25 processing fee requested after the loan estimate is provided to the home owner.

 Disbursement Process: After receiving the application and all of the documentation listed on the Application Process Sheet, the following procedures shall apply:

 - If the application meets the program requirements, the loan funds (not to exceed $25,000) will be wired to the Title Company and the Woodbury loan documents will be sent to the loan closing or title insurance company.